mluerig/personal-homepage/_posts/2024-07-24-interactive-figures/2024-07-24-interactive-figures.md

 ## Interactive figures

 The solution for producing interactive figures is a bit more involved (but not too much).
-Here we use [bokeh, an extremely powerful library](https://docs.bokeh.org/en/latest/docs/gallery.html) for static and interactive plots in Python. bokeh allows you to add all sorts of tools (The important step is the creation of a custom [java-based hover tool](https://docs.bokeh.org/en/latest/docs/user_guide/interaction/js_callbacks.html) to display trait information and the pictograms in a panel to the right when hovering over points on the scatter plot.
+Here we use [bokeh, an extremely powerful library](https://docs.bokeh.org/en/latest/docs/gallery.html) for static and interactive plots in Python. bokeh allows you to add all sorts of tools (e.g. box or lasso selection), but the most important one here  is the creation of a custom [java-based hover tool](https://docs.bokeh.org/en/latest/docs/user_guide/interaction/js_callbacks.html).
+This tool displays trait information and pictograms that have been extracted from the same scan image as above in a panel to the right when hovering over points on the scatter plot.
 The final layout, which combines the scatter plot and image display, is rendered and saved as an HTML file - give it a try by hovering over the points:

 <div class="html-center">
 	<div class="html-align">